-Description: The wonderful job of the architects transformed a concrete shipping depot originally built in 1907 to a shinny museum of fashion and design.
-The architects are calling their design a ‘plug-over’ as the new structure is a new external skin that enveloped the existing site on the sides and on top.
+Description: The wonderful job of Jakob + MacFarlane transformed a concrete shipping depot originally built in 1907 into a shinny museum of fashion and design.
+The architects are calling their design a “plug-over” as the new structure is a new external skin that enveloped the existing site on the sides and on top.
 The roof has also been developed using wooden decks and grassed areas.
 Read more here.

 Architect: Hector Guimard